wfjm/w11/doc/INSTALL_fx2_support.md

     $RETROBASE/tools/fx2/sys

-Follow the 'README.txt' file in this directory.
+Follow the [README.md](../tools/fx2/sys/README.md) file in this directory.

 Notes:
 - the provided udev rules use the VID/PID for **internal lab use** as